taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 export default rootReducer;
 ~~~~~~~~

-- since your state is sliced up into two substates now, you have to adjust how you retrieve the stories from your store with the intermediate `storyState`
-- this is a crucial steo, because it shows how a combined reducer slices up your state into substates
+Since your state is sliced up into two substates now, you have to adjust how you retrieve the stories from your store with the intermediate `storyState`.
+This is a crucial step, because it shows how a combined reducer slices up your state into substates.

 {title="src/index.js",lang="javascript"}
 ~~~~~~~~